An Investor's Guide to the Different Classes of Stocks and Shares

-By definition these are not going to be available to ordinary investors like you and I. But it is worth knowing if they exist for the companies you invest in.
+By definition, these are not going to be available to ordinary investors like you and I. But it is worth knowing if they exist for the companies you invest in.
 Are you happy that management can ignore their shareholders?
 Is it good because it allows them to make the right strategic choices without interference?
-Or bad because management are not accountable to their investors?
+Or is it bad because management are not accountable to their investors?

 Voting, Capital and Dividend Shares

 Sometimes companies will even split their shares into three types:

 - one with rights to capital surplus and

 This is to allow bespoke splits of these rights between investors.

 Typically this would be done in private companies for specific investors.
 Stocks you buy through your broker are unlikely to be set up this way.
 But be aware it is possible, and don't make assumptions.
 As with any investment: read the small print.

 If all these different classes and their plusses and minuses seems confusing, here are the three key things you need to know and remember.